By John Trombley

-Today is a good time to think about the future, because if for no other reason than that is where we will all live someday.
+Today is a good time to think about the future if for no other reason than it’s where we will all live someday.
 And today I’d like to talk about the past, the present, and the future using the metaphor of a coin.

 If the coin is our individual lives, let’s say that the “tail” side of the coin is the past and the “head” is the future.
 The “here and the now” (or present) is the edge of the coin which serves as a bridge between those two formidable sides.
 The possible metaphors here, though not endless, are at least intriguing and are probably best left for another day, but for now I would like to share a quick story about something from the “tail” side.